 Momma Cherri: I fed Gordon Ramsay...and he cleaned his plate!!!

-In the US episode Black Berry's, Gordon has had two plates of bland food, and one plate that sent him retching to the bathroom.
-When he receives his dessert, he takes one bite, declares it delicious, and gives the chef (an 82 year old woman) a kiss on the cheek.
+In the US episode at Blackberry's, Gordon has had two plates of bland food, and one plate that sent him retching to the bathroom.
+When he receives his dessert, he takes one bite, declares it delicious, and gives the chef (an 82-year-old woman) a kiss on the cheek.

 Despite being a jerk who butts heads with Gordon, Peter from Peter's Pasta Specialties responds to a bill collector insulting Ramsay by chasing him with a meat tenderizer and nearly crying in rage that anyone would be so mean to the guy helping them.